 - Employment and Support (ESA) allowance if you’re unable to work.

 - A Business Interruption Loan that must be paid back but is interest-free for one year.
+Check the terms and conditions carefully, especially if you have to offer a personal guarantee.

 - A deferral of self-assessment tax payments from July 2020 until January 2021.